last update:

 Roadside inns were also the places travellers would stop to exchange information about the road ahead, possible dangers and the distances.
 They were places to find transport, a guide and companions.

-However, the new postal service was still in development, and the routes connected only major political and economic centres.
+However, in the late sixteenth century, the new postal service was still in development, and the routes connected only major political and economic centres.
 Plenty of messengers on the road were still doing their job the old way.
 These messengers were a common sight and regular and welcome companions to travellers like Samuel Kiechel.
 Due to their knowledge of roads, directions, distances and the various towns along the way, they were the ideal guides.

 Through the Bohemian Forest

-Kiechel and his companions stopped at an inn called “Schindehitten” in the evening.
+Kiechel and his two new companions continued throughout the day and stopped at an inn called “Schindehitten” in the evening.
 Our traveller remarked that the name reflected the food and drink on offer.

 Drawing of a desolate-looking country inn.